dev-onejun/CSE-5311/papers/review.md

 **5) Quick Sort**

 **Quick sort** is adopted from the divide-and-conquer approach.
-The algorithm selects a pivot element and partitions the array into two sub-arrays according to the pivot element, repeating the process recursively for each sub-array until the array is sorted.
+The algorithm selects a pivot element and partitions the array into two sub-arrays where elements less than the pivot are on the left array and elements greater than the pivot are on the right array, repeating the process recursively for each sub-array until the array is sorted.
+A pivot is recursived selected in the left array at first, and then in the right array.
 When the sub-arrays have only one element or are empty, they are considered sorted.
 The pivot element is picked from the first, last, or random element of the array.
 The time complexity of the quick sort algorithm is $O(n \log n)$ in the best and average cases, and $O(n^2)$ in the worst case when the array is already sorted and the pivot is always the smallest or largest element.
 The algorithm is an in-place algorithm.

 ```python
 def quick_sort(arr, low, high):